cboujoukos/movie-list/NOTES.md

-Need to redirect to home page after login
+{DONE] Need to redirect to home page after login